Better Together: Staying Connected Is Good For Your HealthApril 30, 2020

 Bonding With Buddy

-Today’s the day that Buddy the Dog visits Sierra Winds—it’s a different day every week—but Buddy’s owner Jeff Gochoco, Director of Marketing and Sales, is good about telling all the residents to be ready for their favorite Golden Retriever.
+Today’s the day that Buddy the Dog visits Sierra Winds in Peoria, AZ.— it’s a different day every week — but Buddy’s owner Jeff Gochoco, Director of Marketing and Sales, is good about telling all the residents to be ready for their favorite Golden Retriever.
 Let’s just say: Staying connected is good for your health.

 Once Jeff and Buddy arrive on campus, there’s a quick stop at Jeff’s office where Buddy gingerly eyes his favorite cookie jar, knowing that he’ll soon hit the jackpot!
 Next, he and Jeff are off to the front lobby where Buddy has his temperature checked and gets his bandana mouth covering. (“So he doesn’t feel left out,” says Jeff.)
 Then the schmoozing, petting and loving begins between Buddy and all of his Sierra Winds friends.
 It’s a delightful sight that makes everyone feel good.